10 Basic Qualifications for Liberation

 6) Single Pointedness

-This quality is meant to correct two not unrelated and unhelpful tendencies of the mind: multitasking and too many interests.
+This quality is meant to correct two tendencies of the mind: multitasking and too many interests.
 They are both born of greed and render the mind unfit for inquiry.

 The mind is curious.
 It is its nature to wander.
 If it does not wander you will not know anything.
 It is like a video camera, not a still camera.
 It is momentary, a series of energized images.
-But this tendency is not always helpful for self inquiry.
+But this tendency is not always helpful for self-enquiry.

 7) Forbearance

-Forbearance is objectivity toward pain of all kinds without anxiety, complaint or attempt at revenge.
+Forbearance or tolerance or endurance is objectivity toward pain of all kinds without anxiety, complaint or attempt at revenge.
 It only applies to situations that we can do nothing about.
-In other situations you should act to change them if you can.

 These days society is highly complicated and neurotic.
 Our sense of entitlement knows no bounds.
 We feel empowered to whine and complain from dawn to dusk about petty things.
 Our likes and dislikes are out of control.
 Luxuries have become necessities, our lives complicated and our minds shattered.
 These small things are not worthy of attention.
 Suffering them in good humour is necessary.